mindsdb/aipdf/README.md

 # AIPDF: Simple PDF Data Extraction with AI Vision Models

 Screw traditional OCRs or heavy libraries to get data from PDFs, GenAI does a better job!

 AIPDF is a stand-alone, minimalistic, yet powerful pure Python library that leverages OpenAI's vision models (or compatible alternatives) to extract data from PDFs and convert it into various formats such as Markdown or JSON.
-This tool is designed to be the simplest and most effective solution for PDF data extraction using AI.

 ## Installation